bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

-During a round of downtime, before spending any ⛁, you gain +⛁ this round for research only.
+During your first round of downtime, before spending any ⛁, you gain ⛁ this round for research only.
 You may place this ⛁ on any available research.
 If there are no available research tracks, add one to any location.

 ## Sailor